Preventing Post-op MRSA Infections

 MRSA—short for methicillin-resistant Staphylococcus aureus—is a bacterial “staph” infection dubbed by the media a “superbug” because of its resistance to commonly prescribed antibiotics including methicillin, oxacillin, penicillin, and amoxicillin.

-According to the Centers for Disease Control and Prevention (CDC)*, MRSA bacteria is present in only about one percent of the population; and while just carrying the bacteria, termed “colonization,” does not mean an individual will become ill, they can still pass it to others who may develop the more serious, and potentially fatal, surgical wound/skin infections, bloodstream infections, or pneumonia.
+According to the Centers for Disease Control and Prevention (CDC)*, MRSA bacteria is present in only about one percent of the population.
+While just carrying the bacteria, termed “colonization,” does not mean an individual will become ill.
+However, they can still pass it to others who may develop the more serious, and potentially fatal, surgical wound/skin infections, bloodstream infections, or pneumonia.

 What Is Community-Associated MRSA (CA-MRSA) and How Does It Differ from MRSA?

 MRSA is most often seen in people in hospitals and healthcare centers who have weakened immune systems.
 However, in the 1990s, it began appearing in the general public.
-According to the CDC, “MRSA infections that are acquired by persons who have not been recently (within the past year) hospitalized or had a medical procedure (such as dialysis, surgery, catheters) are know [sic] as CA-MRSA infections.”
+According to the CDC, “MRSA infections that are acquired by persons who have not been recently (within the past year) hospitalized or had a medical procedure (such as dialysis, surgery, catheters) are known [sic] as Community-Associated (CA) MRSA infections.”

 Dr. Shah's Tips for Preventing MRSA

 So what are the most effective measures patients can take toward prevention?
 Compiled from materials distributed by the Mayo Clinic** and the CDC, Dr. Shah tailors his tips specifically to protecting patients from MRSA following plastic surgery.